Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 Notice that the Macro names are considered global, so you can overwrite them if necessary, so be mindful how you coordinate your information and use **.global()**

-All example in mem.write() apply to mem.write.global()
+All execution examples from mem.write() apply to mem.write.global()

 ### mem.read(key)

-**mem.read(_key_)** is a Promise and expects the object key you're looking for in Memory_Storage
+**mem.read(_key_)** is a Promise and expects the object key, found in the Memory_Storage script, as a parameter

-To make use of this, you'll need to know the key you need to find and use the .then() method to get that key's value
+To make use of this, you'll need to know the key you need to find and use the .then() method to get that key's value for later use.

 Let's work with the macro called "myMacro"